nivalis-studio/agents/maintainers/code-documenter.md

 ---
 name: code-documenter
 description: |
+  MANDATORY USE: This agent MUST BE USED whenever any expert needs to write code comments, inline documentation, or any form of technical documentation.
+No expert should write comments directly - all must delegate to code-documenter.

-  Use this agent when creating, updating, or auditing technical documentation, API documentation, user guides, or knowledge base content.
+  Use this agent when creating, updating, or auditing technical documentation, API documentation, user guides, knowledge base content, or ANY CODE COMMENTS.
 This agent excels at documentation strategy, technical writing, and knowledge transfer.
 Examples:

   <example>
 Context: API documentation creation